Create a professional CV now!

 Some of the best paying jobs demand an ability to sell.
 A big part of it is relying on soft interpersonal skills, but there are areas that are learnable, and extremely important in being a consistent salesperson.
 These examples are also fantastic transferable skills that will stand you in good stead across many industries.

 Data Science is one of the most in-demand fields, and professionals are not only sought after, but also handsomely rewarded.
-These are some of the most valuable skills you could put on your CV.
+These are some of the most valuable technical skills you could put on your CV.

 Skills: